$\mathsf{G^2Retro}$ as a Two-Step Graph Generative Models for Retrosynthesis Prediction: Acknowledgements

 \section{Acknowledgements}

-This project was made possible, in part, by support from The Ohio State University President's Research Excellence program (X.N., H.S.).
+This project was made possible, in part, by support from the National Science Foundation grant nos.
+IIS-2133650 (X.N.), and The Ohio State University President's Research Excellence program (X.N., H.S.).
 Any opinions, findings and conclusions or recommendations expressed in this paper are those of the authors and do not necessarily reflect the views of the funding agency.
+We thank Dr. Michael A. Walters for his constructive comments.